kujtimiihoxha/todo-issue/README.md

     @end
     */
 ```
-If you are using [Intellij](https://www.jetbrains.com/idea/) you can use these [settings](http://kujtimhoxha.com/wp-content/uploads/2016/02/settings.zip) to add a live template to make it easy to add todo comments, unqip the archive and import the settings to Intellij.
+If you are using [Intellij](https://www.jetbrains.com/idea/) you can use these [settings](http://kujtimhoxha.com/wp-content/uploads/2016/02/settings.zip) to add a live template to make it easy to write todo comments, unzip the archive and import the settings to Intellij.
 This is how it would look like :

 ![Todo](http://kujtimhoxha.com/wp-content/uploads/2016/02/todo-issue.gif)

-Just start writing ```@todo``` and then ```enter``` then intellij will automatically add the todo.
+Just start writing ```@todo``` and hit ```enter``` then Intellij will automatically add the todo.

 ### Configuration file todo.json
 Before you can run the ```find``` goal you must add the file todo.json to the base directory(where the pom.xml is if you ar using maven).